 Carbs are high-glycemic index foods that fuel the production of advanced glycation end (AGE) products.
-These AGEs form when food is processed and they stimulate inflammation.
+When manufacturers process food, AGEs form.
 When your dog eats processed foods (kibble), AGEs get released into the body and cause inflammation.
 A fresh, whole-food diet without the inflammatory agents in kibble will help protect your dog’s joints from disease.
-Adding antioxidant rich foods like phytoplankton and astaxanthin to his diet will also help combat the oxidative stress that causes inflammation.
+Foods with antioxidants will also help combat the oxidative stress that causes inflammation.

-If your dog is carrying more weight than he should be, that can put extra pressure on his joints so keeping his weight controlled will reduce the strain on his joints and can also decrease joint inflammation caused by fat.
+If your dog is carrying more weight than he should be, that can put extra pressure on his joints.
+Keeping his weight controlled will reduce the strain on his joints and can also decrease joint inflammation caused by fat.

-Studies show that vaccines can actually cause dogs’ bodies to develop antibodies to destroy collagen, the tissue that keeps joints stable.
-Collagen makes up over 70% of your dog’s muscles, tendons, ligaments and other joint supporting tissues, but when it breaks down, your dog’s joints can’t handle movement as well and the muscles and tissues become brittle.
+Research at Purdue University (12) showed that vaccines can create antibodies that destroy your dog’s collagen, the tissue that keeps joints stable.
+Collagen makes up over 70% of your dog’s muscles, tendons, ligaments and other joint supporting tissues.
+When it breaks down, your dog’s joints can’t handle movement as well and the muscles and tissues become brittle.
 This leads to inflammation, pain and eventually joint disease.

 Regular exercise will tone the muscles around the joint, support the joint and keep the joint fluid viscous.
 Better muscle mass and muscle function can protect your dog’s joints, so you want to make sure you keep up the exercise.
+Research in humans shows that exercise significantly reduces pain and improves function, performance and quality of life in osteoarthritis patients (13).
 If your dog’s in pain, try to a few short walks a day, rather than one long one.
 If you can, take your dog swimming for exercise since it relieves stress on the joints.

 These drugs work by blocking inflammatory mediators.
-So they’ll reduce your dog’s pain but they also limit his body’s ability to heal itself.
-NSAIDs cause the breakdown of cartilage – something your dog’s joints needs to be healthy, so they can actually make the joint issues worse.
-They’re also known to have serious adverse reactions that can include gastrointestinal kidney and liver problems.
+So they’ll reduce your dog’s pain … but they also limit his body’s ability to heal itself.
+As described earlier, NSAIDs cause the breakdown of cartilage that your dog’s joints needs to be healthy, so they can actually make the joint issues worse (4).
+They’re also known to have serious adverse reactions, including digestive, kidney and liver problems.